MerryJerry27/Dungeon-Slitherer-JMM/README.md

 Created by J. M. Mendoza

-Dungeon Slitherer is a puzzle-movement game, a strategy dungeon clearer, with snake elements incorporated in.
+Dungeon Slitherer is a puzzle-movement game, with a focus in strategy dungeon-clearing combined with snake elements.
 Stay alive, don't get stuck, and get to the door to complete each level!

 "main_snake.py" is the file to run